-As we’ve seen with Russian election meddling and the current distrust of Huawei, your data may seem safe but the likelihood of it ending up in the hands of a regime who exploits you is increasing by the day.
+As we've seen with Russian election meddling and widespread distrust of governments in the wake of the pandemic, your data may seem safe but the likelihood of it ending up in the hands of a regime who exploits you is increasing by the day.

-If you look at the list nations with the highest percentage of VPN users, there’s a direct correlation between that list and government interference with an open internet.
-It’s a desire for access to information, communications with family abroad, or entertainment that makes VPNs so popular in these nations.
+If you look at the list of nations with the highest percentage of VPN users, there's a direct correlation between that list and government interference with an open Internet.
+It's a desire for access to information, communications with family abroad, or entertainment that makes VPNs so popular in these nations.

 And in countries where we can actually stream our favorite series from an app or access Wikipedia, VPN use is still climbing as a result of data privacy concerns.

 As long as governments and corporations continue to attempt to control our online experiences, the percentage of people utilizing VPNs is only going to grow.
-The old tropes of online privacy and access being the territory of the radical and nefarious are being ameliorated as the people in control of the internet force us to think of how we can protect and enable ourselves online.
+The old tropes of online privacy and access being the territory of the radical and nefarious are giving way as the people in control of the Internet force us to think of how we can protect and enable ourselves online.